Leading a Transformative Bible Study

 For in the sacred books, the Father who is in heaven meets His children with great love and speaks with them.

-Select 1-3 Main Truths to Emphasize: As you read through the study you are about to lead, determine the one to three key truths you want to share with your group.
+Select a Few Main Truths to Emphasize: As you read through the study you are about to lead, determine 1 – 3 key truths you want to share with your group.
 Keep your focus on those points.
-Whatever else happens in the study, make sure you focus on these key truths and not get lost in too many details, side conversations or tangents.
-Always bring things back to the one to three big, main ideas you want everyone to come away with.
+Whatever else happens in the study, make sure you focus on these key truths and don’t get lost in too many details, side conversations or tangents.
+Always bring things back to the big ideas you want everyone to come away with.

-Various skills are necessary for leading transformative Bible studies.
-Let’s look at a few key skills that will allow you to lead well:
+Various skills are also necessary for leading transformative Bible studies.
+Let’s look at a few key skills that will allow you to lead well.

 Hospitality: Making sure everyone feels comfortable and welcome will make a huge difference for your Bible study, especially in the beginning before everyone knows each other.
 Here are some tips for great hospitality: